GoogleCloudPlatform/professional-services/tools/custom-organization-policy-library/README.md

-make deploy-constraints             Deploy constraints based using gcloud format make deploy-policies                Deploy policies based using gcloud format make deploy                         Deploy both constraints and policies based using gcloud format make config                         Generate to standard output the list of values used to generate constraints and policies
+make deploy-constraints             Deploy constraints based using gcloud format make deploy-policies                Deploy policies based using gcloud format make deploy                         Deploy both constraints and policies based using gcloud format make simulate                       Run a script to detect violations of Custom Organization Policies with exiting infrastructure make config                         Generate to standard output the list of values used to generate constraints and policies
 ```

 ### 3. Provision the constraints and policies
-After the policies and generations has been done, this is possible to deploy those constraints and policies to the organizations.
+Once the policies and constraints generation is done, this is possible to deploy those constraints and policies to the organization infrastructure.
-For provisionning using gcloud command, this can be done by using following commands.
+Provisionning with `gcloud` command can be done by using following commands.

-Provisionning the constraints
+**Provisionning the constraints**
 ```
 $ make deploy-constraints
 ...